-Amber Ward, PhD, is a visiting assistant professor of art education at Florida State University.
+Amber Ward, PhD, is an assistant professor of art education at Florida State University.
 Before joining the faculty at FSU, Dr. Ward was an assistant professor of art education and Credential Advisor for the Pre-Credential Program in Art at California State University, Sacramento.
 She also has experience teaching art to learners in elementary, middle, and high school.
 Dr. Ward received a PhD in art education with a Certificate in Qualitative Research from the University of Missouri.
-She earned an MAAE from Maryland Institute College of Art and a BFA from Colorado State University.
+She earned an MAAE from the Maryland Institute College of Art and a BFA from Colorado State University.

 2015 PhD, University of Missouri; Department of Learning, Teaching, & Curriculum

 2009 MAAE, Maryland Institute College of Art, The Center for Art Education